Statutes & By-laws

 1.3 The Association is formed for an unlimited period.

 2.1 The Association has the objective of studying all problems that are of interest to chemical distribution in the widest possible sense, in particular those of a scientific, technical, documentary and institutional nature.
 To that end, the activities of the Association shall include international co-operation, in particular within the framework of the European Union, as well as research and the realization of related solutions.

 2.2 The Association may undertake any acts or operations and take any measures or initiatives likely to promote the achievement of its corporate objective.

-The Association is composed of legal entities (legally established according to the laws and customs applied in their countries of origin):
+The Association is composed of full members and partner members.
+Members must be legal entities legally established according to the laws and customs applied in their countries of origin.